RaVierma/RaVierma/README.md

 - 💻 I'm working as **Full stack python developer**
 - 👀 I’m interested in Data science, AI/ML, Blockchain, and developing mobile apps
 - 🌱 I’ve completed my APDS **Diploma in Data Science from IIIT Bengaluru** in collaboration with Upgrad
-- 💞️ I’m looking to collaborate on Data science, AI/ML
+- 💞️ I’m looking to collaborate on Data science, AI/ML, Blockchain
 - 📫 How to reach me vravi6828@gmail.com

 <!---